top of page

 Mean warming:

-Land warms more than the ocean;
+Land warms more than ocean;

 Dry land warms more than moist land.